DISCLOSURE: AS AN AMAZON ASSOCIATE I EARN FROM QUALIFYING PURCHASES.

 It also has several replicas of Western-style buildings, such as a saloon, a jail, and a bank, which were used in many classic Western movies.

-You can explore the sets, enjoy cowboy stunt shows, ride horses, and even dress up in period costumes for a truly immersive experience.
+For a truly immersive experience, you can explore the sets, enjoy cowboy stunt shows, ride horses, and even dress up in period costumes.

 Also, the options were limited since I had only brought a Contax 18mm prime lens and my GH5 to Oasys Mini Hollywood.
 So, I had to use AI software to scale up some shots to zoom in without losing too much quality.